dr. Alessandro Corbetta

-I am a Post Doctoral researcher at the Department of Applied Physics at Eindhoven University of Technology, The Netherlands, working with prof. Federico Toschi.
+I am a University Researcher and NWO-VENI fellow at the Department of Applied Physics at Eindhoven University of Technology, The Netherlands, working with prof. Federico Toschi.

 I have extensive experience in high-reliability/high-performance software with scientific and data analytics purposes.
 Resume and IT.

 - 11/18 - Applications for the 7th Workshop on Collaborative Scientific Software Development are now open!
-(29 Apr. - 10 May 19).
+(29 Apr. - 10 May 19, ICTP, Trieste).
 Directors: A. Corbetta, I. Girotto, D. Grellscheid.

-- Our paper "Physics-based modeling and data representation of pairwise interactions among pedestrians has been accepted on Phys.
+- Our paper "Physics-based modeling and data representation of pairwise interactions among pedestrians" has been published on Phys.
 Rev. E.

 - The special issue "Empirical Research on Pedestrians’ Behavior and Crowd Dynamics" on the Journal of Advanced Transportation is open for submissions! (editors: M. Haghani, N. Bode, M. Boltes, A. Corbetta, E. Cristiani).